Conductance asymmetries in mesoscopic superconducting devices due to finite bias: Tight binding simulations

 where $\sigma_i$ and $\tau_i$ are Pauli matrices acting in spin and Nambu space, $p_x = -i\hbar d/dx$, $m_{\text{eff}}$ the effective mass, $\mu$ the chemical potential, $V$ the onsite electrostatic potential, $\alpha$ the strength of Rashba spin-orbit interaction, $V_Z$ the Zeeman spin splitting, and $\Delta$ the superconducting gap.
 In particular, the chemical potential is a piecewise constant function of $x$ as

 and the superconducting gap $\Delta(x)$ is finite only inside the nanowire.

 \comment{We model the scattering region square tunnel barrier with a linear voltage drop and add an quantum dot potential to get subgap states.} The onsite potential has two terms $V(x, V_{\text{bias}}) = V_\text{barrier}(x, V_{\text{bias}}) + V_\text{dot}(x)$ illustrated in Fig.~\ref{fig:barriers} (a)-(b).
 The first term corresponds to the electrostatic potential induced by the tunnel gate, which we model as a square barrier at equilibrium.
+A detailed calculation of the transport properties at finite bias requires a non-equilibrium approach~\cite{Wingreen1993}.
+However, in the tunneling regime the system is well approximated by the following phenomelogical model.
 When a bias is applied, the band bottom of the normal lead is shifted by $e V_\text{bias}$ and voltage drops linearly across the barrier~\cite{Glazman1989,Patel1991}:

 Because the chemical potential of the lead also shifts by $-eV_\text{{bias}}$ when a voltage is applied, this potential keeps the charge density in the system constant.
 The second term is a smooth quantum dot potential~\cite{Liu2017}